Is a Broody Hen a blessing or a curse?

 Either you want her to hatch eggs, in which case add some fertile eggs under her.
 This is best done at night if she is a bit cantankerous.
 Or you will need to “break” her out of her broody phase.

 Contrary to popular belief, broodies are not hot.
-Their body temperature is normally a little higher than our own.
+Their body temperature is normally about 41C which is higher than our own.
 An egg needs incubating at 37.5C which is cooler than a hens normal temperature.
 Eggs overheat at the normal chicken temp so it would be a fair assumption that a broody is actually cooler than a normal hen.
 She will pluck her breast feathers so that she has less insulation.